TyrangYang/TyrangYang_blog/content/posts/react-fiber.md

   enable: false
 ---

+## Good reference

+This [Blog](https://blog.logrocket.com/deep-dive-react-fiber/) explain fiber from fundamental of js.

 ## Introduction

 React Fiber is the core of modern React rendering, enabling **incremental rendering, time slicing, and high-performance updates**.
 In this blog, we will explore: